cloudflare/cloudflare-docs/content/magic-wan/tutorials/ipsec/strongswan.md

 ### Dead Peer Detection (DPD)

-In the above `ipsec.conf `file in `conn %default` section, setting `dpdaction=restart` enables Dead Peer Detection (DPD) to actively check and re-establish IPsec tunnels in the event of communication timeouts.
-In addition, `closeaction=restart` is set to actively re-establish the tunnels in the event that the remote peer (i.e. Cloudflare Magic service) unexpectedly closes it.
+In the above `ipsec.conf` file in `conn %default` section, setting `dpdaction=restart` enables Dead Peer Detection (DPD) to actively check and re-establish IPsec tunnels in the event of communication timeouts.
+In addition, `closeaction=restart` is set to actively re-establish the tunnels in the event that the remote peer (usually a Cloudflare Magic service) unexpectedly closes it.

 If you do not prefer this behavior, set the above parameters to `none` or remove them from the configuration file.